JoshDoody/joshdoody.github.io/_posts/2016-06-20-the-dreaded-salary-question.md

 ## What about salary expectations questions on job applications?

 It's more and more common to see salary questions on job applications—both paper and online.
-So let's talk about how to use this strategy when confronted with The Dreaded Salary Question on an application.
+So let's talk about how to use this strategy when confronted with the salary expectations questions on an application.

 ### Salary questions on paper job applications